ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 The following information serves as the registration form for the `application/yaml` media type.

-Type name:  application
+Type name:
+: application

-Subtype name:  yaml
+Subtype name:
+: yaml

-Required parameters:  None
+Required parameters:
+: None

+Optional parameters:
-Optional parameters:  None; unrecognized parameters should be ignored
+: None; unrecognized parameters should be ignored

-Encoding considerations:  binary
+Encoding considerations:
+: binary

+Security considerations:
-Security considerations:  see {{security-considerations}} of this document
+: see {{security-considerations}} of this document

+Interoperability considerations:
-Interoperability considerations:  see {{interoperability-considerations}} of this document
+: see {{interoperability-considerations}} of this document

-Published specification: (this document)
+Published specification:
+: this document

-Applications that use this media type:  HTTP
+Applications that use this media type:
+: HTTP

-Fragment identifier considerations:  None
+Fragment identifier considerations:
+: None

 Additional information:

-  Deprecated alias names for this type:  application/x-yaml, text/yaml, text/x-yaml
+- Deprecated alias names for this type:  application/x-yaml, text/yaml, text/x-yaml

-  Magic number(s):  n/a
+- Magic number(s)  n/a

-  File extension(s):  yaml, yml
+- File extension(s):  yaml, yml

-  Macintosh file type code(s):  n/a
+- Macintosh file type code(s):  n/a

 Person and email address to contact for further information:
-  See Authors' Addresses section.
+: See Authors' Addresses section.

-Intended usage:  COMMON
+Intended usage:
+: COMMON

-Restrictions on usage:  None.
+Restrictions on usage:
+: None.

+Author:
-Author:  See Authors' Addresses section.
+: See Authors' Addresses section.

-Change controller:  n/a
+Change controller:
+: n/a

 ## The +yaml Structured Syntax Suffix {#suffix-yaml}